Lumi-supercomputer/lumi-userguide/docs/storage/lumio/index.md

 organized as files in a directory hierarchy.

 Within your object storage project space, you can create buckets.
-These buckets will store objects with metadata associated to these objects.
+These buckets will store objects with metadata associated with these objects.

 - **Buckets**: Containers used to store one or more objects.
   Object storage uses a flat structure with only